 - Built-in heart rate monitor on the back of the watch means no uncomfortable body strap

-- Tracks your sleep, calories, heart rate and stress rate which are perfect for monitoring your health throughout the day and over time and also includes a ‘relaxation timer’ to help you de-stress.
+- Tracks your sleep, calories, has a heart rate sensor and stress rate which are perfect for monitoring your health throughout the day and over time and also includes a ‘relaxation timer’ to help you de-stress, step count

 - Smartwatch features such as text and other notifications